Grant Writing 101

 Budget

-Demonstrate that you understand the finances required to accomplish the project’s work.
+Demonstrate that you understand the financial resources required to complete the project’s work.

 - Requested amount